 Six Principal Attributes of Lord Vishnu

 3. Bala: The word Bala means strength.
 It is an important attribute of God because He should be able to hold all the created entities such as the heaven, planets, the physical universe etc., in their respective positions.
 It is in this sense that the Brhadaranyaka Upanishad says that Brahman is the causeway that serves as the supporter to keep apart the different worlds.
 The same truth is reiterated by the Bhagavad Gita and Vishnu Purana.

-Aishwarya means lordship.
+4. Aishwarya: Aishwarya means lordship.
 It signifies the quality of controllership of the entire universe by His unchecked freedom.
 This is a significant attribute because by virtue of this quality God becomes the Supreme Lord.
-By virtue of the possession of this attribute, Vishnu is designated as Sarvesvarah in the Vishnu Sahasranama.
+By virtue of the possession of this attribute, Vishnu is designated as ‘Sarvesvarah’ in the Vishnu Sahasranama.

-Virya means energy.
+5. Virya: Virya means energy.
 As an attribute of God, it signifies the special quality by means of which the Supreme Being remains unaffected by changes in spite of His being the material cause of the universe.
-Vishnu is, therefore, described as Avikara or the one who is not subject to any kind of modification, thereby asserting His transcendental character.
+Vishnu is, therefore, described as ‘Avikara’ or the one who is not subject to any kind of modification, thereby asserting His transcendental character.